U.S. Capitol Police officer cleared of wrongdoing in fatal shooting of Ashli Babbitt during Capitol attack

 Babbitt seemed to derive a sense of mission from the Jan.
 6 protest.
 In the days leading up to it, she retweeted messages from other demonstrators who were traveling to Washington.

-One read: “It will be 1776 all over again. . . . only bigger and better.”
+One read: “It will be 1776 all over again . . . only bigger and better.”